 This track takes you around Matiu/Somes Island, offering spectacular views across Wellington Harbour to Wellington and Hutt cities.

 Pause along the way to check out the island’s historic and ecological attractions, including introduced wildlife which are thriving in native vegetation planted by Lower Hutt Forest and Bird since 1981.

-You can get to Matiu/Somes Island on the scheduled ferry service which runs between Queens Wharf and Days Bay seven days a week, and from Seatoun on Saturday and Sundays.
+You can get to Matiu/Somes Island on the scheduled ferry service which runs between Queens Wharf and Days Bay seven days a week.

 We highly recommend groups of more than 20 people, and those staying overnight, book a place on the ferry.
 In severe weather conditions one or both ferries can be cancelled.

 If you plan to arrive by private boat or kayak, find out about the rules for landing on the island.

 Upon arrival to Mātiu/Somes there will be a supervised biosecurity check for all visitors to the island.
 This check involves making sure all bags, pockets, and prams are free of rodents, insects and plant material, and that footwear are clean to a good standard.

 Following the biosecurity check there will be an outline of several health and safety rules while on the island.
 Depending on how clean the gear is, the biosecurity check can take up to 15 – 20 minutes.